Snowflake-Labs/sfguide-tasty-bytes-zero-to-app/labs/tasty_bytes_zero_to_spcs_app.md

 No we can prepare the services for deployment, and we will do that by building Docker container images for each service to deploy.

-Ensure that you have Docker installed on you environment:
+Ensure that you have Docker installed on your environment:

 ```bash
 docker --version